irishcoders/memory-games/README.md

 - The Flag Quiz game challenges users to identify the country associated with a displayed flag.
 - The game consists of 25 questions, testing the player's knowledge of flags from around the world.
 - On every incorrect answer provided, the game automatically informs the user of their input and the correct answer to the particular question.
 - At the end of the quiz, the user will be scored and the app will provide feedback on user performance based on how many questions the user got right or wrong.
 - If the user scores 20 or more, the game reports a Pass.
 - If user scores below 20, the game reports a Fail.
 - The is a Restart Game option for users to start all over at any point in the game
 - There is also a Quit Game option for users to quit and return to the Games Homepage at any point in the game
 - At the end of the quiz, A **Click OK to Restart Game** message is displayed on the screen to ask users if they would like play again.

+### Error Handling

+- The flag game displays a message that disappears after a 2 second period for each time the user enters an answer
+- The message displays informs the user if their answer was right or wrong
+- If user answer is correct, it says congrats you got the answer
+- If user answer is wrong, it says sorry your answer was wrong, then it displays the correct answer

 ## Math Game